 No payment required.
 Free for 30 days.
 Cancel anytime

-GDP is forecast to decline by 10.7% for 2020 overall, according to the latest independent and city forecasts from the Treasury.
+GDP is forecast to grow by 4.7% in 2021, according to independent forecasts from the Treasury.

 The latest ONS data suggests unemployment edged down despite the economy facing lockdown restrictions, but the rate of increase in job openings has slowed strongly in recent months.

 The unemployment rate came in at 0.00% in the three months to January, 1.1 percentage points higher than a year earlier.
 The number of people unemployed was estimated at 1.74million, up 454,000 on the same period a year ago and up 121,000 on the quarter.